Dr. Thais Aliabadi voted best Los Angeles OBGYN six years in a row by Los Angeles Magazine

 Though no one knows the exact cause of endometriosis, doctors most often diagnose the condition in women in their late thirties, though it can occur in children as young as eight.

-OB/GYN experts such as Dr. Aliabadi theorize that the cause is triggered by the retrograde flow of menstrual debris.
-When the endometrial tissue ends up in unusual locations endometriosis symptoms may occur.
+OB/GYN experts such as Dr. Aliabadi theorize that the retrograde flow of menstrual debris triggers the cause.
+Endometriosis symptoms may occur when the endometrial tissue ends up in unusual locations.

 Possible warning signs of endometriosis surgery include heavy menstrual cramping, intense bleeding, and pain during sexual intercourse.
 In some cases, the foreign tissue can leave harmful scars in the pelvic organs that can lead to infertility.

-If Dr. Aliabadi determines that your condition is being caused by endometriosis she may order a laparoscopy to inspect your pelvic organs.
+If Dr. Aliabadi determines that your condition is caused by endometriosis, she may order a laparoscopy to inspect your pelvic organs.
 This diagnostic test will determine with 100 percent accuracy if you require surgery.

 Minimally invasive endometriosis surgery involves only two tiny incisions, one at your pubic hairline and another at your belly button.
 The doctor inserts instruments to remove abnormal tissue and any ovarian cysts.